-Madura Veeran TamilRockers is a Indian Tamil action drama film written and directed by P. G. Muthiah.
-The film starring Shanmuga Pandian, Meenakshi, Samuthirakani, Vela Ramamoorthy, Mime Gopi, G. Marimuthu and Bala Saravanan in the lead roles.
+Madura Veeran TamilRockers is an Indian Tamil action drama film written and directed by P. G. Muthiah.
+The film starring Shanmuga Pandian, Meenakshi, Samuthirakani, Vela Ramamoorthy, Mime Gopi, G. Marimuthu, and Bala Saravanan in the lead roles.
 The film’s music composed by Santhosh Dhayanidhi and Cinematography by P. G. Muthiah, Edited by Praveen.

 PG Muthaiah, who fascinated us with his cinematography in films such as Poo, Kanden Kadhalai and Mannar Vahaiyara, recently collaborated with rural artist Madura Veeran.
 With the main theme of Jallikattu and the efforts of Vijanakanth’s two sons, Shanmuga Pandian, Muthaiah has compiled a canned political story that still prevails in the south of the country.

 Twenty years after marrying a daughter from Durai (Shanmuga Pandian), he returned to Madurai, Malaysia.
 However, he had other plans: to discover his father’s murderer Rathinavel (Samuthirakani) and practice the courageous sport of Jallikattu, who had stopped for years.

 Still, a respected leader in the region, Slain Rathinam seeks to unite two rival communities that own the superior breed and lead the Big Shot Gurumurthy (Vela Ramamoorthy) and the inferior Malaisami (Mime Gopi).
 Then Durai’s uncle Pattaiyar (G. Marimuthu), his daughter (Meenakshi) loves’ magai paiyan.
 It turns out that Durai managed to shape the rest with a slight twist.